mka281/memory-game/CONTRIBUTING.md

 # How to contribute

-The files in this repository are used as the starting point for all students.
-Because we want students to write the majority of the code themselves, pull requests (most likely) will _not_ be merged into the project.
+This project is part of Udacity Front-end Web Developer Nanodegree Program.
+As this is to show the improvements of my own Front-end skills, pull requests will not be merged to this project.